LStepanek/Project_Euler/README.md

 ---

 <b>DISCLAIMER</b>.
-Please DO NOT browse through my codes unless you have solved the problems yourself.
-Project Euler advises against sharing the code in order to avoid taking the fun away of people who are looking for hints/ideas on how to solve the problems, so if hints are what you're looking for, you won't find them here.
+Since Project Euler advises against sharing solving codes, please DO NOT browse through my codes unless you have solved the problems yourself!
+If hints are what you are looking for, you will not find them here.